BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ```

-If there are any additional components of a `Companion` we can add them now
+If there are any additional components of a `Companion` we can add them now.
+Here I chose to add all classes in BG3 as a set like table.

 ```lua
 -- constants (you could also make this global since you should never change this)